Chovin/GenesisTheRealm/README.md

 `npm run dev`

+## updating content

+In general, just follow the format of the markdown/json files you find.
+Markdown files are in `regions`/`seasons`/`events`.

+Each gallery is automatically generated from the image folders in the `public/images` folders.
+Sub-folders (like `public/images/Seasons/2/special_segment`) have `data.json` files in them which optionally has more information for the pictures

 ## deploying

 remember to set `BASE_PATH` in your `.env` if where you're deploying it to is served at a subpath.